MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/show-query-acceleration-policy-command.md

 > [!INCLUDE [applies](../includes/applies-to-version/applies.md)] [!INCLUDE [fabric](../includes/applies-to-version/fabric.md)] [!INCLUDE [azure-data-explorer](../includes/applies-to-version/azure-data-explorer.md)]

-Shows the [query acceleration policy](query-acceleration-policy.md) of a specific external table, or for all external tables in the database that have a query acceleration policy set.
+Shows the [query acceleration policy](query-acceleration-policy.md) of a specific external delta table, or for all external delta tables in the database that have a query acceleration policy set.

 ## Permissions